Education system

 - Accent Language Training in Heerlen and Sittard

-Civic integration courses – also combined with language courses
+Inburgering (civic integration) courses – also combined with language courses

 - Vista College in Maastricht and Sittard

-Head to the Study in Holland website for in-depth information about the reasons for studying in the Netherlands, what to expect, how to gain access to tertiary education and information about scholarships and funding.
+Head to the Study in NL website for in-depth information about the reasons for studying in the Netherlands, what to expect, how to gain access to tertiary education and information about scholarships and funding.